-I found myself visiting Batumi only three days after the collapse of a seven-story building on 26 May Street led to the deaths of nine, including some children and four members of a single family, and the arrest of (so far) three for criminal neglect of building codes.
+I found myself visiting Batumi only three days after the collapse of a five-story building on 26 May Street led to the deaths of nine, including some children and four members of a single family, and the arrest of (so far) three for criminal neglect of building codes.
 The friends which I was there to meet were also guests, and they were staying in an Airbnb apartment less than a block from the rubble.Having watched the available footage of the thing coming down, narrowly missing a bystander, who ran for his life, and the heroic and delicate rescue efforts of 300-odd emergency workers through the night of the 8th-9th of October, I was most sobered to see the wreckage in person from mere meters away, and also to spend some moments at one of the memorial walls set up for the victims on the screens put up to keep the public at a distance while the cleanup crew and police did their follow-up work.
 Photos, toys, drawings, paintings, flowers, candles, icons and silence as people came to pay their last respects at this site which has gripped the nation with its horror for some days now.
 The 11th was a national day of mourning.

 As more people came up with roses, I was reminded that an even number of flowers in this part of the world is for sad commemorations, and an odd number of them (except for traditionally unlucky 13) for happy ones such as weddings or funerals